vanabel/Logseq-Theorem-Formatter/README.md

 # Logseq Theorem Formatter

-A Logseq plugin that formats theorem blocks with customizable styling and supports multiple theorem environments.
+A Logseq plugin that formats theorem-like blocks with customizable styles and supports both English and Chinese theorem environments.

 ## Features

+- **Bilingual Support**: Use theorem environments in English, Chinese, or both languages
+- **Customizable Environments**: Define your own theorem environments for both English and Chinese
+- **Flexible Styling**: Customize font, colors, borders, and spacing
+- **Math Formula Support**: Preserves proper formatting for mathematical formulas
-- Automatically formats theorem blocks with proper styling
+- **Real-time Updates**: Automatically formats blocks as you type
-- Supports multiple theorem environments (Theorem, Lemma, Corollary, etc.)
-- Fully customizable styling through plugin settings
-- Preserves math formula styling while applying custom fonts

 ## Installation